 Jaime Heiku McLeod is a priest and teacher at Treetop.
 She received dharma transmission from Peter Wohl in 2016.

-Jaime makes her living as a journalist, editor, and public relations specialist.
+Jaime makes her living as a textbook editor and freelance journalist.
 She lives in Lewiston with her wife, Melissa, their son, Silas, and a house full of pets.
 In her free time, she enjoys camping, nature walks, swimming, science fiction, mythology, and crafting.

 Todd Hotai Watson